 starting INTRON A, talk to your healthcare provider before you take INTRON A.

-healthcare provider may tell you to stop INTRON A and prescribe a different
+provider may tell you to stop INTRON A and prescribe a different medicine for

 - increased thirst